 - Amazon Underground app

 - The person suppressing the app version must have Administrator privileges.
 Note that other users will be able to see the Remove from Appstore button, but only Administrators will have the button enabled.
-See Setting User Permissions for the Amazon Appstore.
+See Manage Your Amazon Developer Account and Permissions.

 Suppressing an App Version